ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 .. warning::

-	If you are upgrading to a new release of Virtel, plan to move any user transactions or customisations out of W2H-DIR as this directory will be overriden as part of the installation process.
+	If you are upgrading to a new version of Virtel, plan to move any user transactions or customisations out of W2H-DIR as this directory will be overriden as part of the installation process.

 1. Download the following files from our FTP server `http://ftp.syspertec.com <http://ftp.syspertec.com/>`__

-   -  Virtelrll.zip.
+   -  Virtelvrr.zip.

-   -  allptfs-mvsrll.txt if available.
+   -  allptfs-mvsvrr.txt if available.

-   -  virtelrllupdtnnnn.zip if available.
+   -  virtelvrrupdtnnnn.zip if available.

 2. Run job $ALOCDSU to create the TRANSFER.XMIT file.

-3. Upload the virtelrllmvs.xmit file to the TRANSFER.XMIT file in binary mode.
+3. Upload the virtelvrrmvs.xmit file to the TRANSFER.XMIT file in binary mode.

 4. Edit job $RESTDSU specifying the high-level qualifiers and SMS or volume serial information for the VIRTEL datasets.
-Run job $RESTDSU to create the VIRTEL datasets yourqual.VIRTrll.xxxxxx
+Run job $RESTDSU to create the VIRTEL datasets yourqual.VIRTvrr.xxxxxx

-5. Apply the PTFs in the allptfs-mvsrll.txt file using job ZAPJCL in the VIRTEL CNTL library.
+5. Apply the PTFs in the allptfs-mvsvrr.txt file using job ZAPJCL in the VIRTEL CNTL library.
 If this file does not exist, skip this step.

 6. Use the SETPROG APF command to add the VIRTEL LOADLIB to your system APF authorized program library list

 ::

-	SETPROG APF,ADD,DSN=yourqual.VIRTrll.LOADLIB,VOL=volser
+	SETPROG APF,ADD,DSN=yourqual.VIRTvrr.LOADLIB,VOL=volser

 7. Edit member VIRTCT01 in the VIRTEL CNTL library:-